pulumi/pulumi-hugo/themes/default/content/learn/pulumi-fundamentals/export-outputs/index.md

 prod*  3 minutes ago  9               https://app.pulumi.com/spara/my-first-app/prod
 ```

-The asterisk indicates that this is the current stack.
-To switch to another
+The asterisk (*) indicates that this stack is the current stack for your
-stack, you can use the `select` command:
+terminal environment.
+To switch to another stack, you can use the `select`
+command:

 ```bash
 pulumi stack select <stack name>
 ```

-You can also list the stack resources:
+You can also list the current stack's resources with `pulumi stack`:

 ```bash
 pulumi stack